node-apn/node-apn/README.md

 		keyData: null,                    /* String or Buffer containing key data, as certData */
 		passphrase: null,                 /* A passphrase for the Key file */
 		ca: null,						  /* String or Buffer of CA data to use for the TLS connection */
+		pfx: null,						  /* File path for private key, certificate and CA certs in PFX or PKCS12 format.
+If supplied will be used instead of certificate and key above */
+		pfxData: null,					  /* PFX or PKCS12 format data containing the private key, certificate and CA certs.
+If supplied will be used instead of loading from disk. */
 		gateway: 'gateway.push.apple.com',/* gateway address */
 		port: 2195,                       /* gateway port */
 		rejectUnauthorized: true,		  /* Value of rejectUnauthorized property to be passed through to tls.connect() */